realadeel/llm-test-bench/README.md

 1. **Loads Configuration**: Reads your test cases and provider settings
 2. **Processes Images**: Converts images to base64 for API calls
-3. **Calls Providers**: Makes structured requests to each configured provider
+3. **Smart API Selection**: Uses optimal API for each model (Converse for Llama 4 vision, InvokeModel for others)
-4. **Captures Raw Responses**: Records authentic output from each API
+4. **Structured Requests**: Converts your tool schemas to each provider's format
-5. **Measures Performance**: Tracks latency, tokens, and errors
+5. **Captures Raw Responses**: Records authentic JSON output from each API
-6. **Saves Results**: Outputs detailed JSON results for analysis
+6. **Measures Performance**: Tracks latency, tokens, and success rates
-7. **Compares Providers**: Shows summary of speed, cost, and success rates
+7. **Saves Results**: Outputs detailed JSON results for analysis

 ## 🛠️ Requirements